symbol/symbol-docs/source/getting-started/setup-workstation.rst

     :width: 650px
     :align: center

-**Catapult Server nodes** (layer 1) build the peer-to-peer blockchain network. **Catapult Rest nodes** (lainyer 2) provide the API gateway that the applications may use to access the blockchain and its features.
+**Catapult Server nodes** (layer 1) build the peer-to-peer blockchain network. **Catapult Rest nodes** (layer 2) provide the API gateway that the applications may use to access the blockchain and its features.

 You are going to run a private chain for learning purposes using |catapult-service-bootstrap|.
 This service runs Catapult server instances and Catapult REST nodes locally.